 Cathkin Blazes Community Football Club co-founder.
 Created and led trauma-informed outreach sessions for survivors in 2023

-Football is Scotland’s national game, yet women, non-binary, and trans people still face barriers to taking part.
-Facilities are limited and opportunities are scarce, and many adults face socio-cultural barriers to taking part, these range from discrimination, such as harmful experiences of sexism and homophobia or transphobia in sport, to health and wellbeing barriers caused by periods, pregnancy, menopause and gender-affirming care,
+Football might be Scotland’s national game but women, non‑binary and trans people still face barriers to playing.
+Facilities are limited, opportunities are scarce, and many adults encounter social and cultural obstacles. from discrimination like sexism, homophobia or transphobia, to health and wellbeing challenges linked to periods, pregnancy, menopause or gender‑affirming care.

-As adults, affordable and welcoming options remain rare.
-Gyms are expensive, running doesn’t feel safe for everyone, and there were no beginner-friendly or casual football groups to join.
+For adults, affordable and welcoming options are rare unless you’re already playing at a professional level.
+Gyms can be expensive, running doesn’t feel safe for everyone and there were no beginner‑friendly or casual football groups to join in our local area.

-The challenge was to create a space where people could try football in a fun and supportive way, while connecting with others and building a sense of community.
+That’s why we set out to create a space where people could try football in a fun and supportive way: we made a place to connect with others, build confidence and feel part of a community.

 Process

 Glasgow Mutual Aid did not have funding for activities, but the group had built a lot of connections to organisations in the local area.
-Football was an inexpensive activity to run, and it was possible to start football sessions with a volunteer coach in the local park.
-The football sessions were free, gender inclusive and open to any fitness level / ability, they were promoted through partner organisations in the area.
+Football was an inexpensive activity to run because it was possible to start football sessions with a volunteer coach in the local park and didn't require equipment.
+The football sessions were free, gender inclusive and open to any fitness level / ability, they were promoted through local partner organisations.

 Impact